Areas of Study

 See the website for Latin American Studies at the University of Oregon for more information on the growing variety of resources centered on the study of Latin America.
 In addition, number of faculty members in the departments of Romance Languages, Anthropology, Political Science, Geography, the Honors College, and Ethnic Studies offer courses and conduct research on Latin American literature, culture, politics, ethnicity, social movements, and Latino immigration into the United States.
 Faculty and courses in Women’s and Gender Studies, International Studies, and other inter-disciplinary programs are also available.
 Academic and cultural activities on campus (lectures, conferences, international events) contribute to the growing visibility of Latin American Studies at the UO.

 Under the broad general heading of Colonial America and the United States, the Department of History offers graduate work in a wide variety of subjects and approaches, some of which expand into other areas of history and into other disciplines.
-In addition to traditional chronological coverage, students will find clusters of courses and faculty research interests in such areas as gender and the law, colonialism, the American West, environmental history, business history, public policy and social institutions, and ethnicity and race.
+In addition to traditional chronological coverage, students will find clusters of courses and faculty research interests in such areas as the American West, environmental history, Native American history, gender, colonialism, business history, public policy and social institutions, and ethnicity and race.
+Doctoral applicants interested in any aspect of the American West may be eligible for the Peggy Pascoe Graduate Fellowship, which supports 4-5 years of study at the doctoral level.
+For more information about the Pascoe Fellowship, contact Professor Jeffrey Ostler or Marsha Weisiger.

 Our core group of faculty in United States history is augmented by a number of additional participating history faculty and faculty in other disciplines who contribute to the scholarly opportunities in the department.